 Autumn is my favorite season.

-I decided to dedicate one whole post to getting inspired for the upcoming months.
+I decided to dedicate one whole post to getting autumn inspiration for the upcoming months.
 It’s currently the first week of October, and the best part is just about to begin, the time of vibrant, beautiful ruska and everything that comes with it.

 Honestly, if this post doesn’t get you excited, then I don’t know what will.

 Fall and autumn, I use them both – I think it’s nicer to say fall, but autumn looks gorgeous in writing.

 Then, of course, it depends on what word comes after.
 For example, it should definitely be “Fall Fashion” but “Autumn Inspiration”, “Fall Checklist” but “Autumn Aesthetic”.

 So what is it about this season that is so special?